Chiropractic Integrated Masters

 - There’s no other London-Based Chiropractor course, so qualified students will be able to readily access the significant chiropractor market in and across London

-- No.1 amongst London Modern competitors for Health Professions (Guardian 2019).
+- No.1 overall score amongst London Modern competitors for Health Professions (Guardian League Table 2019).

 - This course is accredited by the General Chiropractic Council.
 Successful completion of the course will enable students to register with the General Chiropractic Council as a Chiropractor.

 During the programme, you'll study human biology and physiology in order to understand the human body in health and disease.
 You'll also explore the important role chiropractors have in contributing to the management, treatment and prevention of musculoskeletal conditions, and have the unique opportunity to study alongside other associated undergraduate students in Physiotherapy and Sports Rehabilitation and Exercise.